Date published: 02 August, 2022

 Your rights to complain to the Information Commissioner's Officer

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority specified by one of the EU member states.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint The Office of the Scottish Information Commissioner.

 |Whole page||This statement has been updated ahead of new GDPR rules coming into force in May 2018.|